The Challenge

 Refined Navigation & Cards

 A/B tested navigation patterns.
-Sidebar showed 35% improvement in discoverability.
+Sidebar showed clear improvement in discoverability across all participants.

 Key Change: Enhanced card layout with better visual hierarchy